Eigg: Geology

 The larger part of the island is formed from olivine-phyric basalt flows erupted during the Palaeocene epoch.
 Together with flows of hawaiite and mugearite, these form the Eigg Lava Formation.
-The Sgùrr is formed from porphyritic rhyolitic pitchstone erupted into a valley during the Eocene epoch.
+The Sgùrr is formed from the Sgurr of Eigg Pitchstone Formation, a porphyritic rhyolitic pitchstone that erupted into a valley eroded into the older lavas during the Eocene epoch.
 It displays columnar jointing formed as the lava cooled.
-Outcrops of an underlying conglomerate containing clasts of Torridonian sandstone and basalt are visible in places.
-These igneous and sedimentary rocks are collected together as the Sgùrr of Eigg Pitchstone Formation.

 In the north of the island are a series of sedimentary rocks of Middle Jurassic and Upper Cretaceous age.
 The oldest of these, and hence lowest from a stratigraphic perspective is the fossiliferous Bearreraig Sandstone which is calcareous in nature.
 It is overlain by the Lealt Shale which consists of a lower and an upper grey shale (respectively the Kildonnan and Lonfearn members) separated by a thin band of algal limestone.
 The shale is overlain by the thicker Valtos Sandstone which contains concretions.
 It is found along the east coast northwards from Poll nam Parlan and around the northern end and down the eastern side of the Bay of Laig.
 This in turn is overlain by the bivalve-rich limestone and shale of the Duntulm Formation and lastly the dark shales and ostracod-bearing limestones of the Kilmaluag Formation.

-A fossilised limb bone, considered most likely to be from a Middle Jurassic-era stegosaurian dinosaur, was discovered at a coastal exposed Valtos Sandstone Formation in 2020; it is the first confirmed dinosaur fossil to be found in Scotland away from the Isle of Skye.
+A fossilised limb bone, considered most likely to be from a Middle Jurassic stegosaurian dinosaur, was discovered at a coastal exposed Valtos Sandstone Formation in 2020; it is the first confirmed dinosaur fossil to be found in Scotland away from the Isle of Skye.
+The Turonian (Upper Cretaceous) age Strathaird Limestone Formation is the youngest part of the Mesozoic sequence preserved beneath the unconformity at the base of the Eigg lavas and its found in a strip along the coast just west of the bay of Laig.

-These various formations are collected together as the Great Estuarine Group.
-The Staffin Shale which also contains siltstones, clays and limestone is found on the southwest side of Laig Bay, stratigraphically above the Great Estuarine rocks.
-Exposed within the Laig Gorge is the Cretaceous age Laig Gorge Limestone, the base of which is sandstone and conglomerate.

 Both the igneous and the sedimentary rocks are cut through by a swarm of Palaeocene age dykes generally aligned NW-SE.
 A handful of faults are mapped on the same alignment, the two most significant ones stretching SE from Bay of Laig.
 A band of microsyenite stretches around the hillside southeast of the Sgùrr.
 Isolated pockets of peat of postglacial origin are to be found behind Bay of Laig whilst to its north are areas of hummocky moraine.
 Landslips occupy the whole coastal strip in the northeast of the island and the embayment behind Bay of Laig and effectively mask much of the outcrop of the Mesozoic sediments.